joyhayek/ChatBot/README.md

-# ChatBot
+# Customized ChatBot
-This is a repository showing all the files used to create a customized chatbot
+This is a repository showing all the files used to create a customized chatbot.

 Please note that this is a work in progress.